-During this procedure, a physician guides an expandable mesh stent into a narrowed or blocked artery in the heart.
-The stent will be expanded to widen the artery and hold it open, improving blood circulation to the heart's tissue.
+This procedure puts a mesh stent into a narrowed or blocked artery in your heart.
+The stent widens the artery and holds it open.
+This improves blood circulation to your heart's tissue.

-Once the blockage has been identified, the physician carefully guides a balloon-tipped catheter (which carries a collapsed stent) into the blocked artery.
-When the catheter is in position, the physician inflates the balloon.
-This expands the stent and presses it firmly against the walls of the artery.
+To treat a blockage, a balloon-tipped catheter is pushed into the blocked artery.
+It carries a collapsed stent.
+When the catheter is in position, the balloon is inflated.
+This expands the stent.
+It presses firmly against the walls of the artery.
 The stent widens the artery, holding it open to restore healthy blood flow.